 If you wish to remove a route, click on its trash can icon in the Delete column.
-If you wish to edit a route, click on its pencil icon in the Edit column.
+If you wish to edit a route click on its pencil icon in the Edit column.
 If you wish to create a new route, click the Add Route button.
+Click Save when you are done.